-Plantar fasciitis is a painful and debilitating condition that primarily affects athletes, people whose jobs require them to stand for long periods of time, and those who put heavy stress on their feet.
+Plantar fasciitis is a painful and debilitating condition.
+It primarily affects athletes, people whose jobs require them to stand for long periods of time.
+And those who put heavy stress on their feet.
 It involves inflammation of the plantar fascia, the strands of connective tissue that run along the sole of the foot, linking the heel of the foot to the ball and toes.

 The plantar fascia protects and relieves pressure from the bottom of your foot because it acts like a shock-absorbing bowstring.
 However, it can tear due to repetitive tension and stress.
 When it is stretched and torn, it becomes inflamed, resulting in plantar fasciitis.